Brian Billick

 Brian Harold Billick (born February 28, 1954) is an American former football coach and commentator.
 He was the offensive coordinator for the Minnesota Vikings from 1994 to 1998; the team broke the NFL scoring record in the 1998 season.
-He then spent nine seasons as head coach of the Baltimore Ravens from January 19, 1999 to December 31, 2007.
+He then spent nine seasons as head coach of the Baltimore Ravens from January 19, 1999, to December 31, 2007.

 On January 28, 2001, Billick won Super Bowl XXXV as the Ravens' head coach in a 34–7 victory over the New York Giants.
 It was the Ravens' first Super Bowl appearance.
 He was inducted into the Baltimore Ravens Ring of Honor in 2019.

 Early life

+Brian Billick was born in Fairborn, Ohio and grew up in the city of Redlands, California with five siblings.
+He played both football and basketball at Redlands High School; the school retired his football jersey number in 2001 and inducted him into the school's hall of fame in 2004.
+Billick was teammates with future Major League Baseball player Julio Cruz on the school's basketball team.

 Playing career

-Billick, who played football and basketball at Redlands High School in Redlands, California, had his #17 jersey retired by the school in March 2001.
-On the basketball team, he was teammates with future Major League Baseball player Julio Cruz.
-He played both quarterback and cornerback and holds the state record with 21 career interceptions.